 Thank you WordPress community for caring about accessibility and offering website templates that produce content that works for everyone.
 Finding a developer / designer who understands usability and accessibility is critical to the end result.
 Signing a contract for a new or upgraded website?
 Be sure it includes accessibility and usability testing by disabled users.
 Thank you to Natalie MacLees of Digita11y for building this site and making the WCAG 2.1 updates.

 An earlier version of this website was included in the official report that was part of the implementation of the Web Content Accessibility Guidelines 2.0 in 2008.

 This web site provides links to sites created and maintained by other people and organizations.
 The Law Office of Lainey Feingold cannot assure that these other sites meet applicable accessibility standards.

-Every organization should have an Accessibility Information Page.
+Every organization should have an Accessibility Statement.
 More and more of them do.

-- Read the post on this website about Accessibility Information Pages.
-It includes links to more than twenty-five Accessibility Pages of organizations across the United States and beyond with a commitment to digital inclusion as well as best practices and resources for creating your own.
+- Read the post on this website about Accessibility Statements.
+It includes links to dozens of Accessibility Statements of organizations across the United States and beyond with a commitment to digital inclusion as well as best practices and resources for creating your own.

 Want to learn more about digital accessibility?
 Here are some good places to start

 - The Web Accessibility Initiative of the World Wide Web Consortium